flatironinstitute/fgt/README.md

 # Introduction

-This repository contains a simple implementation of the new version of the fast Gauss transform that evaluates the discrete and continuous Gauss transforms:
+This repository contains an openmp implementation of the new version of the fast Gauss transform that evaluates the discrete and continuous Gauss transforms:

 $$u_i=\sum_{j=1}^N G({\boldsymbol x}_i- {\boldsymbol y}_j;\delta)q_j,
 \qquad {\boldsymbol x}_i, {\boldsymbol y}_j \in B, \qquad i=1,\ldots M,$$